weshebert20/express-routing-lesson/readme.md

 - What is Middleware and why is it helpful in Express?
 - Explain how body-parser helps decode information in your application.
-- Identify some similarities and differences between Express and Sinatra.

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.